davidscholberg/merandom/README.md

 The above command reads 16 bytes from `/dev/merandom` and outputs it in hex format using `hexdump`.
 If you run this command repeatedly, you should get random output every time.

 Note that currently the seed value for this module's pseudo random number generator is always set to the same value when the module is loaded, which means that you'll get the same string of "random" bytes every time you unload and reload the module.
 One of the TODO items for this project is to use a good source of entropy to seed the PRNG.

+### Why

+I started working on this module with the intention of learning about Linux kernel programming.
+There are lots of great resources online for this topic, but many of them are several years old.
+Even though these older resourcs introduce kernel constructs that can still be used in recent kernels, there are often newer, prefered ways of doing things due to the constant forward momentum of Linux kernel development.

+This module was originally coded as I was working my way through [The Linux Kernel Module Programming Guide](http://www.tldp.org/LDP/lkmpg/2.6/html/lkmpg.html).
+As I learned more about the more recent developments in the Linux kernel, I came back to this module and updated it with what I'd learned.

+My goal is to continue to update this module as I learn about relevant recent kernel developments or just better ways of doing things, and to thoroughly document everything that may be non-obvious.
+Hopefully, people in the process of learning about Linux kernel development can use this module as another resource to supplement their learning.

 ### Disclaimer